Residential tariffs

 The electricity industry components

-- Electricity generators – (including large and small generators, fossil fuel and renewable sources)
+- Electricity generators – where power is produced (including large and small generators, fossil fuel and renewable sources like solar and wind)

 - Distribution network operators – the local electricity networks

-- Electricity retailers – those that sell power to you and provide your electricity bill.
+- Electricity retailers – those that sell power to you and provide your power bill.

 Your electricity bill components

-As a residential consumer, you will have an electricity account from an electricity retailer, who sends you a bill based on your consumption of electricity under the tariff.
+As a residential consumer, you will have an electricity account from an electricity retailer, who sends you an electricity bill based on your consumption of electricity under the tariff.
 For most residential customers, electricity bills are made up of three main components:

-- Network charges – these are the regulated charges we provide to your retailer to cover the cost of building, maintaining and operating the poles and wires and other infrastructure to safely supply your homes and business.
-We typically charge your retailer both a fixed fee and a consumption fee that may change depending on when/how you choose to use the network.
+- Network charges – these are the charges we provide to your electricity retailer to cover the cost of building, maintaining and operating the poles and wires and other infrastructure to safely supply your homes and business.
+We typically charge your retailer both a fixed fee and a consumption fee that may change depending on when/how you choose to use our electricity network.
 On your bill, the fixed fee may be shown separately as “supply charge” or “service charge” – these charges are normally a fixed rate per day.
-The network consumption-based fees are typically included with other consumption based retail fees, into a single consumption charge, per kWh, and per kW (if you are on a demand-based tariff).
+The network consumption-based fees are typically included with other consumption based retail fees, into a single consumption charge, per kilowatt hour (kWh), and per kilowatt (kW) if you are on a demand-based tariff.

 - Retail charges – these are the costs associated with purchasing electricity from electricity generators and other related costs of having an electricity account.
 These are consumption-based charges1 with the more electricity you use, the more you pay, based on the structure of your retail tariff.